 Why stop with a single video?
 Keep your audience engaged — and encourage them to return time and again — with linear content series playing up your brand and/or its products and services.
 The stars of HGTV’s “Fixer Upper” have a wildly popular interior design series, for instance; it’s perfect for DIY enthusiasts who don’t have the Gaineses on speed dial.

 Do #2: Take Viewers Behind the Scenes

-Nothing sells like a sneak peak.
+Nothing sells as a sneak peek.
 Use your YouTube channel to take your fans “behind the scenes” — however you happen to define that term.
-Depending on what your company does and how much you’re willing to show of the sausage getting made, ideas in this vein might include tours of your offices, a deep dive into your fabrication process, profiles of your suppliers, or interviews with your designers.
+Depending on what your company does and how much you’re willing to show off the sausage getting made, ideas in this vein might include tours of your offices, a deep dive into your fabrication process, profiles of your suppliers, You can buy likes and shares to promote your content or interviews with your designers.